 But even for travel to the lowest-risk green countries, you’ll still need a number of COVID-19 tests in order to do so.
 Here, we’ll take a look at what kind of test you will need at each step of your journey and how much you should be prepared to pay.

 This is the part of a holiday that will feature the most varying information.
 Each country has largely set up their own entry requirements for travellers who are looking to holiday abroad.
 The most important part for would-be travellers is to do your research.

 Some other destinations, however, will require travellers to have a negative COVID-19 test, including lateral flow devices.
 These are easier to come by — and significantly cheaper.
-Whereas PCR tests cost about £120 apiece — though this figure is dropping, with increasing pressure on lab companies — you can find lateral flow devices for about £20-£30.
+Whereas PCR tests cost about between £50 and £150 apiece — though this figure can vary — you can find lateral flow devices for about £20-£30.

 Be sure to research your destination and what the testing requirements are for travellers.
 Keep in mind, too, that an arrival country can change its entry testing requirements at any time.
 It’ll be best to keep up to date with the entry requirements leading up to your holiday.

 Returning to the UK

 All passengers returning to England will need to have a pre-departure test in order to board their flight.
 The travel provider will check with passengers to ensure they have a negative COVID-19 test in order to board the flight.

 These pre-departure tests must be taken within the three days prior to your scheduled departure and the results must be in English, French or Spanish.
 The results must be on a printed document or on an email or text that you can show on your phone.

 According to the U.K. government, eligible pre-departure tests include: